-

 What, if any, additional considerations apply if large numbers of dismissals (redundancies) are planned?
 How many employees need to be affected for the additional considerations to apply?

-There are no specific or additional provisions for redundancies that affect a number of employees.
+There are no specific or additional provisions for redundancies that affect a large number of employees.

 The term “redundancy” is not defined in the Employment Relations Act 2000.
 The courts have defined a redundancy as a situation where employment is terminated due to an employee’s position becoming surplus to the needs of the employer.

-The law applicable to termination for cause also applies to no-fault termination for redundancy.
+Although redundancy is classed as a no-fault termination, the law applicable to termination for cause applies.
 Termination on the basis of redundancy must be substantively justified.
 The business decision underpinning the redundancy must be measured against what a fair and reasonable employer could have done in the circumstances.

 A redundancy must be carried out in a way that is procedurally fair.
-Any process agreed to in an employee’s employment agreement must be strictly followed.
-Employees must be informed that their jobs are in jeopardy, be consulted about the reasons for the proposed change, and allowed to provide their feedback before any decision is made to disestablish their role.
+Any process agreed to in an employee’s employment agreement must be strictly followed, as well as any specific considerations which may be captured by internal policies.
+Employees must be informed that their jobs are in jeopardy, be consulted about the reasons for the proposed change, and allowed to provide their feedback and have it considered, before any decision is made to disestablish their role.
 The employer must consider any alternatives to redundancy before a final decision is made to terminate employment.
-Where head count reduction is contemplated, the selection of an employee for redundancy must be carried out using fair criteria, and those criteria must be the subject of consultation with the potentially affected employees.
-The employer must be able to show that it has considered any possibility of redeploying the employee.
+Where head count reduction is contemplated, the selection of an employee for redundancy must be carried out using fair and objective criteria, and those criteria must be the subject of consultation with the potentially affected employees.
+The employer must be able to show that it has considered any possibility of redeploying the employee to any vacant roles within the organisation that are reasonably within an employee’s capability (even if some training may be required).
+It is important that employers do not presume an employee’s ability to perform, or be interested in, vacant roles.

 Once a final decision has been made to implement redundancy: